Fast Computation of Genome-Metagenome Interaction Effects: Introduction

 Data compression for dimension reduction may be achieved in various ways.
-A usual distinction is often established between feature selection and feature extraction.
-Feature selection consists in selecting few relevant variables among the original ones, whereas feature extraction consists in computing new representative variables.
+A distinction is usually drawn between feature selection and feature extraction.
+Feature selection consists in selecting a few relevant variables from among the original variables, whereas feature extraction consists in computing new representative variables.

-In our problem of association study, feature selection is often preferred to feature extraction for interpretative purposes.
-In this paper, we advocate for a mixed approach which combines feature extraction, based on underlying structures of genome and metagenome, and feature selection.
+For the kind of association study that concerns us here, feature selection is often preferred to feature extraction for interpretative purposes.
+In this paper we advocate a mixed approach including feature extraction that is based on the underlying structures of genome and metagenome, combined with feature selection.

-The idea of considering group structures has already been suggested both in the context of GWAS \citep{dehman2015performance} and MWAS \citep{qin2012metagenome}.
-In the context of prediction from gene expression regression, \cite{PHT:Biostat07} proposed to hierarchically cluster the genes to obtain a dendrogram that reveals their nested correlation structure.
+The idea of considering group structures is not new.
+It has already been advocated both in the context of GWAS \citep{dehman2015performance} and MWAS \citep{qin2012metagenome}.
+In the context of prediction from gene expression regression, \cite{PHT:Biostat07} proposed clustering genes hierarchically to obtain a dendrogram that reveals their nested correlation structure.
 At each level of the hierarchy, supergenes are computed as the average expression of the current clusters.
-It can be shown that regressing over supergenes improves the precision if the correlation structure is strong enough.
-In a similar fashion, \cite{guinot2017learning} make use of the haplotype structure of the human genome to propose a dimension-reduction approach which can be applied in the context of GWAS.
+It can be shown that regressing over supergenes improves precision if the correlation structure is sufficiently strong.
+In a similar fashion, \cite{guinot2017learning} made use of the haplotype structure of the human genome when they proposed a dimension-reduction approach that can be applied in the context of GWAS.
 It is worth noting that similar ideas have also been developed in other areas such medical imaging~\citep{CST:ArXiv18}.

-The proposed method can be summarized as follows: (1) use a hierarchical clustering algorithm to identify a group structure within the data; (2) compress the hierarchical structure by creating supervariables; (3) perform a Lasso procedure on compressed variables with a penalty factor weighted by the length of the gap between two successive levels of a hierarchical clustering; (4) perform multiple hypothesis testing in a linear model with interactions.